samhza/esammy/README.md

 Install with `go get go.samhza.com/esammy`.

-See `esammy.config.example` for example config.
+See `esammy.toml.example` for example config.

-Run with `esammy -config path/to/esammy.config`.
+Run with `esammy -config path/to/esammy.toml`.